 The Defense Distribution Center (Memphis) is responsible for the management and overall implementation of environmental programs at the Depot.
-The U.S. Army Corps of Engineers Engineering and Support Center, Huntsville (CEHNC), manages remedial investigations/feasibility studies (RI/FS) under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
-The CEHNC also manages Resource Conservation and Recovery Act (RCRA) facility investigations/corrective measures studies at the facility.
-In addition, the CEHNC manages other environmental investigation, removal design, remedial design and corrective measures design activities.
-The U.S. Army Corps of Engineers South Atlantic Division - Mobile (CESAM) provides support to the CEHNC for removal action, remedial action and corrective measures implementation as well as comphance program support
+The U.S. Army Corps of Engineers Engineering and Support Center, Huntsville (CEHNC), managed remedial investigations/feasibility studies (RI/FS) under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
+The CEHNC also managed Resource Conservation and Recovery Act (RCRA) facility investigations/corrective measures studies at the facility.
+In addition, the CEHNC managed other environmental investigation, removal design, remedial design and corrective measures design activities.
+The U.S. Army Corps of Engineers South Atlantic Division - Mobile (CESAM) provided support to the CEHNC for removal action, remedial action and corrective measures implementation as well as compliance program support.
+The U.S. Air Force Center for Environmental Excellence (AFCEE) manages remedial designs/remedial actions at the facility through the Final Closeout Report.

-The combined objectives of the BCT, CEHNC and other supporting agencies for the environmental restoration and compliance program at the Depot are as follows
+The combined objectives of the BCT, CEHNC, AFCEE and other supporting agencies for the environmental restoration and compliance program at the Depot are as follows:

-- Protect human health and the environment: - Continue compliance with existing statutes and regulations; - Conduct ongoing environmental restoration program activities in accordance with CERCLA, as amended by the Superfund Amendments and Reauthorization Act (SARA); RCRA, the State of Tennessee regulations, and other applicable regulations; - Meet Federal Facility Agreement (FFA) schedules and deadlines;
+- Protect human health and the environment; - Continue compliance with existing statutes and regulations; - Conduct ongoing environmental restoration program activities in accordance with CERCLA, as amended by the Superfund Amendments and Reauthorization Act (SARA); RCRA; the State of Tennessee regulations; and other applicable regulations;

-- Continue efforts to identify all potentially contaminated areas and incorporate any new sites into the BCP, as appropriate, - Establish priorities for environmental restoration and restoration-related compliance activities so that property disposal and reuse goals can be met; - Complete the environmental restoration process as soon as practicable for each site, in an order of priority that takes into account both environmental concerns and redevelopment plans; - Identify opportunities for selected removal actions to control, eliminate, or reduce risks to manageable levels; - Continue to consider future land use when characterizing risks associated with releases of hazardous substances wastes. - Conduct long-term remedial actions for groundwater and any necessary reviews to evaluate the progress of remediation, - Establish interim and long-term monitoring plans for other Remedial Actions (RAs). as appropriate, - Continue to identify and map the environmental condition of installation property with the intent of identifying areas suitable for transfer by deed; - Conduct site-specific environmental baseline surveys (EBSs) as necessary to support transfer and lease of property; - Meet requirements of the National Environmental Policy Act (NEPA) related to environmental restoration, property disposal, and reuse of the Depot, and - Advise the Army Materiel Command (AMC) of property that is deemed suitable for transfer and properties that are not suitable for transfer because they are either not properly evaluated or pose an unacceptable human health or environmental risk.
+- Meet Federal Facility Agreement (FFA) schedules and deadlines; - Continue efforts to identify all potentially contaminated areas and incorporate any new sites into the BCP, as appropriate; - Establish priorities for environmental restoration and restoration-related compliance activities so that property disposal and reuse goals can be met; - Complete the environmental restoration process as soon as practicable for each site, in an order of priority that takes into account both environmental concerns and redevelopment plans; - Identify opportunities for selected removal actions to control, eliminate, or reduce risks to manageable levels; - Continue to consider future land use when characterizing risks associated with releases of hazardous substances wastes; - Conduct long-term remedial actions for groundwater and any necessary reviews to evaluate the progress of remediation; - Establish interim and long-term monitoring plans for other Remedial Actions (RAs), as appropriate; - Continue to identify and map the environmental condition of installation property with the intent of identifying areas suitable for transfer by deed; - Conduct site-specific environmental baseline surveys (EBSs) as necessary to support transfer and lease of property; - Meet requirements of the National Environmental Policy Act (NEPA) related to environmental restoration, property disposal, and reuse of the Depot; and - Advise the Army Materiel Command (AMC) of property that is deemed suitable for transfer and properties that are not suitable for transfer because they are either not properly evaluated or pose an unacceptable human health or environmental risk.

-1.2 BCP PURPOSE, UPDATES AND DISTRIBUTIONS
+BCP PURPOSE, UPDATES AND DISTRIBUTIONS 1.2

-This BCP is intended to.
+This BCP is intended to:

-- Summarize the current status of the Depot's environmental restoration programs; - Present a comprehensive strategy for implementing response actions necessary to protect human health and the environment; - Present schedules for restoration and compliance activities, and - Function as the annual update to the Site Management Plan (SMP), as required under the FFA dated March 6, 1995
+- Summarize the current status of the Depot's environmental restoration programs; - Present a comprehensive strategy for implementing response actions necessary to protect human health and the environment; - Present schedules for restoration and compliance activities; and - Function as the annual update to the Site Management Plan (SMP), as required under the FFA dated March 6, 1995.